digirati-co-uk/vam-manifest-editor/CONTRIBUTING.md

 * Fix the issue.
 * Commit and push the code to your remote repository.
 * Submit a pull request to the `vam-manifest-editor` repository, with a description of your fix and the issue number.
-* The PR will be reviewed by the maintainer [https://github.com/adam-digirati](https://github.com/adam-digitai) and either merge the PR or response with comments.
+* The PR will be reviewed the maintainers [https://github.com/ionab](https://github.com/ionab) or [https://github.com/stephenwf](https://github.com/stephenwf) and either merge the PR or response with comments.

 Thanks!